commtech/fscc-windows/README.md

 [website](http://www.commtech-fastcom.com/CommtechSoftware.html).

 We recommend users install the driver using the pre-built package above.
-If you would like to make driver modifications there is a section later on in the guide that will walk you through getting and building the driver source code.
+If you would like to make driver modifications, there is a section in the guide that will walk you through getting and building the driver source code.